War Criminal Joachim Peiper Led His Troops To Death

 Battlegroup Peiper was the most powerful out of four separate battlegroups, and it had the most critical objective: capturing a bridge intact over the Meuse and holding it for the rest of the Heer.
 The plan was that, rather than constituting simply the tank raid that it turned into, the Peiper advance would smooth things out for those that followed.

 Peiper knew that this operation was Germany's last real chance.
 As recalled in 1946 by a SS Hstuf.
-Gruble, Peiper had this to say in an order for the offensive (which apparently originally came from Sepp Dietrich):
+Gruble, Peiper had this to say in the order he issued for the offensive (which apparently originally came from Sepp Dietrich):

 "The German nation has lined up for its last big fight.
 The objective is Antwerp and to break up the Allied forces that have lined up in the Aachen area.
 The German nation expects from its soldiers the greatest preparedness for action, courage and sacrifice.
 The people will not welcome our advance in whose territory we carry out the fight.
 Any resistance from this quarter and any acts of terror will be countered with the greatest ruthlessness.
 This fight will be conducted stubbornly with no regard for Allied prisoners of war who will have to be shot if the situation makes it necessary."The battlegroup incorporated the most advanced Tiger II tanks and had about 5,000 men, basically a brigade (though, at that late stage of the war, it was about the size of a normal division).
 The attack began in bad weather on December 16, 1944.

-The majority of the corpses of the murdered GIs were eventually shipped back to the US for private burial.
-Twenty-one, though, still lie buried in the American Military Cemetery at Henri-Chappelle, about forty kilometres north of Malmédy.
+The majority of the corpses of the murdered GIs were eventually shipped back to the US for a private burial.
+Twenty-one, though, still lie buried in the American Military Cemetery at Henri-Chappelle, about forty kilometers north of Malmédy.

 |Peiper (right center, blowing smoke) leading his troops near Malmedy.|